DeviationTX/deviation-manual/source/ch_protocols.rst

 * Flips are controlled by Channel 5
 * Headless mode is controlled by Channel 6
-* RTH mode (One Key Return) is controlled ny Channel 7
+* RTH mode (One Key Return) is controlled by Channel 7
 * Emergency stop is controlled by Channel 8

 Protocol: PPM